 The above two sections have explained how the long-term management of indices can go through a number of phases between the time when they are actively accepting new data to be indexed to the point at which they are no longer needed.

-The Index Lifecycle Management (ILM) feature released in Elasticsearch 6.7 puts all of this together and allows you to automate these transitions that, in earlier versions of the Elastic Stack, would have to be done manually or by using external processes.
+The Index Lifecycle Management (ILM) feature released in Elasticsearch 6.7 puts all of this together and allows you to automate these transitions that, in earlier versions of the E Stack, would have to be done manually or by using external processes.
 ILM, which is available under Elastic’s Basic license and not the Apache 2.0 license, allows users to specify policies that define when these transitions take place as well as the actions that apply during each phase.

 We can use ILM to set up a hot-warm-cold architecture, in which the phases as well as the actions are optional and can be configured if and as needed: